tubsn/gpt-buddy/README.md

 Integrated User- and Rights-Management System
 Detailed prompt usage statistics to identify workflows for your Company

-## Licensing
+## Demonstration
-For Demonstration or Licensing information please contact stuff@artmessengers.de
+For Demonstration purposes please contact stuff@artmessengers.de
 More information on: https://www.artmessengers.de/aibuddy/ai-buddy-features.pdf

 ## Requirements